-SAC 629 Clinical Intervention of Special Populations
+SAC 629 Clinical Intervention Respecting Human Dignity 2 Credits

 This course will consist of lectures delivered by guest experts and students' presentations.
-The seminar focuses on the specified clinical needs and issues focused on special populations with substance use disorders.
-Some of the populations identified are: women, adolescents, elderly, homeless, gay and lesbian, and military populations, among others.
-Attention is given to the cultural and social biases and stereotypes confronted by these groups in general, but more so for those who are also experiencing substance use disorders.
+The seminar focuses on the specified clinical needs and issues focused on various populations with substance use disorders.
+Attention is given to the difficulties confronted by these groups in general, but more so for those who are also experiencing substance use disorders.